 On 6 September 2023 share options under the Performance Share Plan were awarded to Alex Curran and Mike Johns.
 Each award was granted in the form of an option with an exercise price of 7 1/3 pence per share.
 The awards were made at 125% of salary, in line with the Remuneration Policy approved by shareholders at the 2023 AGM (in line with the commitment in the 2022 Directors' Remuneration Report of not utilising the additional headroom for PSP grants approved in that new Policy).
 In the case of Alex Curran, the award was calculated by reference to her salary as Acting Chief Executive Officer of \$358,000 applying at the date of grant and not her higher salary as permanent Chief Executive Officer which will apply for the majority of the performance period.
 The Remuneration Committee has approved awards at this level as appropriate given the changes in the Company leadership and the overall incentive levels across the various elements of the Executive Directors' remuneration packages.
-The Remuneration in relation to the total level of reward arising from the 2023 award having regard to overall Company performance, the wider stakeholder experience, and the outcome of prior year PSP schemes.
+The Remuneration Committee will consider the vesting outturns determined by reference to the performance conditions and retains discretion in relation to the total level of reward arising from the 2023 award having regard to overall Company performance, the wider stakeholder experience, and the outcome of prior year PSP schemes.

-Executive Director Number of shares subject to award Basis of award Face value of award 1 % of award vesting for threshold performance Alex Curran 121,215 125% of salary £355,1602 25% Mike Johns 74,659 125% of salary £218,751 25%
+Executive Director Number of shares subject to award Basis of award Face value of award 1 Alex Curran 121,215 125% of salary £355,160 2 25% Mike Johns 74,659 125% of salary £218,751 25%

-1. Based on a share price of £2.93 being the average of the mid-market closing share price on the three days prior to the date of grant.

-2 As Alex's salary is in USD, a USD:GBP FX rate of 1.26 was applied, representing the FX rate at the month end prior to the granting of awards.
+- 1. Based on a share price of £2.93 being the average of the mid-market closing share price on the three days prior to the date of grant. - 2 As Alex's salary is in USD, a USD:GBP FX rate of 1.26 was applied, representing the FX rate at the month end prior to the granting of awards.